 In 2018, the Committee on Race in the American West created the Vicki L. Ruiz Award for the best article in a peer-reviewed journal on race in the American West to honor Dr. Ruiz’s significant contributions to the field of Western History.
 Vicki L. Ruiz is Distinguished Professor Emerita of History and Chicano/Latino Studies at the University of California, Irvine.
 A first generation college-bound student, she received her PhD in History from Stanford University in 1982.
 From there, she went on to become an award-winning scholar and educator.
 She is the author of Cannery Women, Cannery Lives and From Out of the Shadows: Mexican Women in Twentieth- Century America and co-author of Created Equal: A History of the United States.
 Over the course of her career, Ruiz has participated in numerous public history and community engagement programs, served as Dean of the School of Humanities at UC Irvine, and mentored four generations of graduate students from UC Davis, Claremont Graduate School, Arizona State, and UC Irvine (chairing 26 dissertations).
 She has received numerous awards and honors for her work from the National Women’s History Project, American Academy of Arts and Sciences, New York Public Library, and the Immigration and Ethnic History Association.
 She is past president of the Organization of American Historians and the American Historical Association.
 On September 10, 2015, President Barack Obama awarded Vicki L. Ruiz the National Humanities Medal, the first Latina so honored.

 Any WHA member, publisher, or author of a peer-reviewed article, may nominate work that was published in 2018.
+Book chapters are not eligible.
 A copy of the journal, an offprint, or a photocopy must be submitted to each member of the Award Committee listed below.

 Award Submission Deadline: April 15, 2019